10up/headstartwp/packages/core/README.md

 ## @10up/headless-core

-> `@10up/headless-core` is core package that houses framework-agnostic components and utilities for building headless sites with WordPress.
+> `@10up/headless-core` is the core package that houses framework-agnostic components and utilities for building headless sites with WordPress.

 ## Installation